Homemade Hot Pepper Jelly

 Pepper jelly is a sweet and spicy jelly made from bell peppers and jalapenos.
 Enjoy it as if it is any other jelly or sauce like on chicken wings, pork chops, and even ham.

 But my favorite way is slathered over a block of cream cheese and eaten with Ritz crackers.
-It’s so addicting!
-The sweet and spicy contrast is amazing together.
+It will have you craving it all the time!
+The sweet and spicy flavors are amazing together.

 ingredients for jelly that include sweet peppers and hot peppers